ncandio/coding_exercises_/README.md

 Experimental code snippets without proper documentation Solutions optimized for speed of execution or implementation rather than readability

+# Simplicity Over Complexity
+For many problems in this collection, I've deliberately chosen solutions that:

+Are easier to remember during high-pressure interview situations Can be quickly written without complex data structures Use straightforward, readable code patterns
+Serve as learning tools rather than production-ready implementations

 # What This Repository Is Not

 A showcase of my best work or coding practices